 You don’t want to find green blobs in your truffle!

 2.)
-Break the chocolate into small pieces and melt in a bain-marie or in the microwave.
+Break the chocolate into small pieces and melt in a bain-marie over medium heat.
+Alternatively, melt in the microwave.

-How do I melt chocolate without it curdling or seizing?
+How to melt chocolate without it curdling or seizing

 Bain-marie (AKA double boiler): Place the chocolate pieces into a bowl.
 Place into bowl into another bowl or pot with boiled water.
 The heat from the water/steam surrounding the bowl will slowly melt the chocolate.
 Make sure you stir continuously.

 Microwave: Microwave the chocolate 1 minute on high.
 Check.
 Microwave up to another 30 seconds, until your chocolate is half-melted.
 Remove and stir until fully melted.
 If necessary, microwave again, but ONLY in 10 second intervals.